christianwach/civicrm-admin-utilities/readme.txt

 ### Requirements

-This plugin requires a minimum of *WordPress 4.4* and *CiviCRM 4.6*.
-Please refer to the installation page for configuration instructions as well as for how to use this plugin with versions of CiviCRM prior to 4.6.
+This plugin requires a minimum of *WordPress 4.4* and *CiviCRM 4.7*.

 ### Notes